USDC Lending Rates Compared

 Other Stablecoins: Dai

-Poloniex is one of the oldest US crypto exchanges and is based in Boston, MA.
-It posts daily volumes around $50M and offers a substantial higher number of coins to trade than any other US exchanges.
-As a subsidiary of Circle, it also serves as a strategic launching pad for the USDC asset.
+Poloniex is one of the oldest US crypto exchanges, also founded in 2014.
+It posts daily volumes around $45M and offers a substantial higher number of coins to trade than any other US exchanges.
+It was recently a subsidiary of Circle, and thus served as a strategic launching pad for the USDC asset.
+Poloniex was recently sold to new investors, which include Tron founder, Justin Sun.
 Tether is also offered on the platform and has a substantial number of trading pairs.

 Number of Trading Pairs: 17